pjackson34/ICT_302/content/posts/LR_1.md

 I did all of these 'I can' statement by following the directions that were posted on canvas and working through each step slowly and accurately.
 This week established the grounds for what some of the class will look like, but I dont think that I learned all of the 'I can' statements.
 For example, I don't think that we went over key concepts to web content management or have enough information to really compare and contrast different content management syastems.

-This is a sample post.
-You can copy the text of this post to create new posts for your weekly learning reports.
-Pay close attention to the format of the text in this file—changing it too drastically will cause the report to not show up.